 Minuteman II Missile Sites

-The State of Missouri was host to 165 Minuteman II missile sites managed by the United States Air Force from 1964 until 1997.
+Missouri was host to 165 Minuteman II missile sites managed by the United States Air Force from 1964 until 1997.
 The Minuteman II missile sites were scattered across 14 counties on land previously used for agricultural purposes.
 Of the 165 sites, 150 were launch facilities or silos that each contained a Minuteman II missile and 15 sites were launch control facilities.

 Interactive map of Minuteman II sites.

-The United States Air Force began deactivating the missile system in the 1991 as a result of the international Strategic Arms Reduction Treaty, also known as START.
+The Air Force began deactivating the missile system in the 1991 as a result of the international Strategic Arms Reduction Treaty, also known as START.
 The deactivation process involved removing each missile, imploding the missile silo and covering it with soil.
 During the deactivation process, investigators discovered that waterproofing materials used in construction of silos and underground storage tanks contained a hazardous substance called polychlorinated biphenyls, or PCBs.

 Investigation also revealed that some of the sites had leaking petroleum underground storage tanks.
 Five years of groundwater sampling data confirmed the PCBs are not migrating into the groundwater and the petroleum contamination is decreasing through a process called natural attenuation, in which microorganisms in the soil break down the chemicals into nontoxic substances.